How Do You Like Your Coffee

 You should avoid Coffee when you are pregnant or nursing.
 Some say you can have a little organic coffee in moderation.
 But if you can do it without it, it is better.
 Children should not be given Coffee or tea.
 They are stimulated quite enough! 🙂

 If you are undergoing sleep deprivation training in the military, it is somewhat easier to endure it if you are not used to drinking Coffee daily.
-Otherwise, I know some military people who swear by it to increase short-term stamina.
-Hence campfire coffee is always welcome when you are ” out in the field.
+Otherwise, some military people swear by it to increase short-term stamina.
+Hence, campfire coffee is always welcome when you are ” out in the field.

 How to Make Great Coffee

 • Traditional American Style Coffee: Use freshly roasted Coffee.
 Fresh Coffee produces more foam on the top.
 Keep it in a tin in the freezer.
-Use a measure to assure the strength you like.
+Use a measure to ensure the strength you like.
 Use a coffee machine with a filter or a French Press.
-It is served either black.
-With cream or milk but no sugar.
-Or served black with sugar.
-A so-called, Regular Coffee is served with both cream and sugar.
+It is served either with cream or milk but no sugar or black with sugar.
+A so-called Regular Coffee is served with both cream and sugar.

-Often your first Coffee as a young adult will be Coffee with cream and sugar.
-Then somehow, you get rid of the sugar as you want to taste the Coffee more.
+Your first Coffee as a young adult will often be Coffee with cream and sugar.
+Then, somehow, you get rid of the sugar as you want to taste the Coffee more.
 Then, you learn to drink it black, to save on calories, or just because you like the taste.

 Turkish Coffee Pot